protono/hello-algo/algos.md

 [class]{HashMapChaining}-[func]{}
 ```

->**Tip**
->When the linked list is very long, the query efficiency O(n) is very poor. **At this point, the linked list can be converted into an "AVL tree" or "red-black tree"**, thereby optimizing the time complexity of the query operation to $O(log\,n)$.
+It is worth noting that when the linked list is very long, the query efficiency $O(n)$ is very poor. **At this point, the linked list can be converted into an "AVL tree" or "red-black tree"**, thereby optimizing the time complexity of the query operation to $O(log\,n)$.

-6.2.2. open addressing
+#### 6.2.2 open addressing

 "Open Addressing" does not introduce additional data structures, but handles hash conflicts through "multiple detection".
 The detection methods mainly include linear detection, square detection, multiple hashing, etc.

 1. linear detection

-Linear detection uses a fixed-step linear search for detection, and its operation method is different from that of ordinary hash tables.
+Linear detection uses a linear search with a fixed step size for detection, and its operation method is different from that of ordinary hash tables.

-- Inserting elements: Calculate the array index through the hash function.
+- **Inserting elements**: Calculate the array index through the hash function.
 If an element is found in the bucket, traverse backward linearly from the conflict position (the step size is usually $1$) until an empty space is found, and insert the element into it.
-Find an element: If a hash conflict is found, use the same stride to traverse backward linearly until the corresponding element is found, and return `value`; if a vacancy is encountered, it means that the target key-value pair is not in the hash table, and return $None$.
+- **Find an element**: If a hash conflict is found, use the same stride to traverse backward linearly until the corresponding element is found, and return `value`; if a vacancy is encountered, it means that the target key-value pair is not in the hash table, and return $None$.

+The following picture shows a hash table operating with open addressing (linear probing).

 ![Fig. 线性探测](./pictures/6.2.2.1.png)